datasnakes/OrthoEvolution/OrthoEvol/Tools/ftp/README.md

 handle that.

-If you're using Linux or a supercomputer and do not want to use threading to download ftp databases, you can look at [this standalone script](https://github.com/datasnakes/OrthoEvolution/blob/master/Examples/standalone-scripts/ncbi-download.py).
+If you're using Linux or a supercomputer and do not want to use threading to download ftp databases, you can look at [this cli script](https://github.com/datasnakes/OrthoEvolution/blob/master/Examples/standalone-scripts/ncbi-download.py).